PaulTreanor/paultreanor.com/pages/mapguesser.md

 # 🌎 MapGuesser.com

 I made [MapGuesser](http://mapguesser.com), a GeoGuessr inspired geography game.
-It's pretty simple but I'm pretty proud of what I got done and people seem to be having with it 🎉
+It's pretty simple but I'm pretty proud of what I got done and people seem to be having fun with it 🎉

  I was hoping to create a good multiplayer experience like [skribbl.io](https://skribbl.io/) but my free time just disappeared so I decided to release my frontend only version as is.
 Time and creativity are pretty seasonal so you just have to embrace that 🤷‍♂️.